kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 25: Combo Breaker](https://adventofcode.com/2020/day/25)

-And finally, for the last day, we have a cryptography based puzzle.
+And finally, for the last day, it is a cryptography based puzzle.

 The puzzle's key idea here is based on the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).